 - Contact tracing and self-isolation may be required upon recommendation by public health.
 Ensure you have a plan in place to support the needs of staff and students who may be impacted.
 This includes knowing how to contact your local department of public health and maintaining information about attendance and class schedules with contact information if needed for exposed or affected students and staff.

-Mediacom is partnering with Des Moines Public Schools to provide free installation of internet services for 1,800 student households, enabling Des Moines Public Schools students to continue online learning into the foreseeable future.
+Mediacom partnered with Des Moines Public Schools to provide free installation of internet services for 1,800 student households, enabling Des Moines Public Schools students to continue online learning into the foreseeable future.
 This was a collaboration between Des Moines Public Schools and Mediacom, supported by the Community Foundation of Greater Des Moines.

 Restart Your Career